helidon-io/helidon/tests/integration/quic-interop-runner/README.md

 The endpoint image is Dockerfile-only.
 It does not copy `${java.home}` or any other host runtime into the image.
-Instead, the Dockerfile uses a pinned, multi-platform Eclipse Temurin OpenJDK 26 stage and copies `/opt/java/openjdk` from that stage into the final interop image.
+Instead, the Dockerfile uses a pinned, multi-platform Oracle OpenJDK 27 stage and copies `/usr/java/jdk-27` from that stage to `/opt/java/openjdk` in the final interop image.
 The runner smoke test also keeps its Python, Docker CLI, Compose, and Wireshark tooling inside `Dockerfile.runner-tool`, so the host does not need a local Python or `quic-interop-runner` installation.